petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/importing-knowledge-base-articles.md

 * Begin with an H1 (e.g., `# Some Heading`) to set the article's title.
 * Include a unique ID after the H1 (e.g., `# Some Heading [](id=some-heading)`) to set the article’s friendly URL.

-For example, an article named `modern-pentathlon.md` could include this content,
+For example, an article named `modern-pentathlon.md` could include this content:

 ```markdown
 # Modern Pentathlon [](id=modern-pentathlon)